RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-04-ChatBDD-from-ideas-to-code.markdown

 Overall, ChatGPT gets top marks as a productivity assistant.
 I suspect that the swift generation of output, with a little extra consideration on the inputs, would save a lot of time in the real world, if not simply for automating the output of boilerplate text.
 So I can see a huge benefit.

 That is enough for this post.
 What about translating the scenarios into code?
-Part 2 is coming soon.
-If you want early access, <a class="ml-onclick-form" href="javascript:void(0)" onclick="ml('show', 'Bw1Qb8', true)">subscribe to my newsletter!</a>
+Head over to [Part 2...](./2023-04-ChatTDD-pair-programming-with-ai.markdown)